exercism/java/exercises/hello-world/README.md

 # Bonus/Challenge

 Once you get the string "Hello, World!" to work, try to add in more challenging code.
-1. Adding an if/else/else if statement
+1. Adding an if/else/else if statements
     a.
 Have the user enter in a number between 0 to 10.
 If the value is between 0 and 5, return "Hello, Again!" (if statement)
     b.
 If the value is between 6 and 10, return "Bye!" (else statement) c.If the value is not within the range, return "Value out of bounds!
 Please enter a value between 0 to 10!"